SphtKr/homebridge-zway/README.md

 You can specify `Homebridge.Service.Type:Switch` on a dimmer to treat that device as a standard switch instead of a dimmer.
 Besides doing this just out of preference, this is handy on the aforementioned Aeon Labs RGB bulb's extra "white" dimmers, because the primary (color) dimmer actually controls the dimming of the two whites.

+##### Make a Switch show as a `Lightbulb`

+Somewhat the opposite of above, this allows you to explicitly report a `switchBinary` as a HomeKit `Lightbulb` (normally only `switchMultilevel`s will be automatically bridged as lights).
+This means that if you ask Siri to "turn off the lights" in a room, the marked device should be included.

 ##### `sensorBinary` as Contact or Motion sensor

 A contact sensor or motion sensor may only be reported by Z-Way as a `sensorBinary`, which is too vague to determine its purpose.
 In this case you must specify `Homebridge.Service.Type:MotionSensor` or `Homebridge.Service.Type:ContactSensor` so that the bridge will know how to report the device.
 See also `Homebridge.Characteristic.Type` below.

 ##### Door/Window Sensor Service